FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 -->
 This Android Quickstart is fully functional and can be used without any modifications:

-- Open this project in [Android Studio](https://developer.android.com/studio).
+- Open this project's `complete-application` folder in [Android Studio](https://developer.android.com/studio).
 - Either [connect a hardware device](https://developer.android.com/studio/run/device) or create an Android Virtual Device to run the [Android Emulator](https://developer.android.com/studio/run/emulator).
 - [Build and run the app](https://developer.android.com/studio/run/) following Android Studio guidelines.